awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

 ```

-**Note**: Be sure that you enter your topic ARN and your credential key values; otherwise, you code does not work.
+**Note**: Be sure that you enter your topic ARN and your credential key values; otherwise, your code does not work.

 ## Run the Android application